ambarltd/emulator-docker/README.md

 ### Setup

-Create a configuration file, and mount it into the emulator's container at `/opt/emulator/config/config.yaml`.
+Create a configuration file and mount it to the emulator container.

 For example, if you are using `docker compose`: